simonesilvestroni/m2m-website/_posts/2019-12-09-after-1989-full-story.md

 The responses arrived within 24 months.
 This I received from the Gedenkstätte und Museum Sachsenhausen:

-> <code>I inform you that no documents have been found in our archives.
+> I inform you that no documents have been found in our archives.
 Most of the files of the administration of concentration camp Sachsenhausen were destroyed by the SS before the evacuation of the camp.
 Among those were nearly all of prisoners’ files with exact personal data and photographs of the prisoners.
-Those records which have survived are kept in various archives, mainly in archives of the Russian Federation.</code>
+Those records which have survived are kept in various archives, mainly in archives of the Russian Federation.

 {% include pattern-figure.html image="/assets/images/full-story-todesmarsch.jpg" caption="This plaque was erected by the Communist GDR government, to commemorate the Death March undertaken by the prisoners of the Sachsenhausen concentration camp under the Nazi government.
 The GDR placed emphasis on political prisoners over the other groups held at Sachsenhausen (Jews, Jehovah’s Witnesses, Homosexuals); hence the pictured prisoners are wearing red triangles (the symbol for political prisoners, particularly communists)." width="1024" height="682" %}